Paul has been a Green Bay Packers fan all of his life. He remembers seeing Bart Starr, Paul Hornung, and Jimmie Taylor

 Our 1961 nine-game season began on the first Friday after Labor Day in September.
 It was an away game scheduled against the Mukwonago Chiefs, a team that we were able to tie during my junior year.
 We had a very good week of practice leading up to the game, and everyone on our team was confident of victory.
 As it was, our team's offensive line blocked very well, and Burlington High was victorious 18-14.
 I remember doing a lot of trash-talking during the game because some of the Mukwonago players were my grade school classmates.
 Since none of the juniors on our team had any game-playing experience, I played every snap of the 48-minute game on offense, defense, and special teams.

 In preparation for the second and home opening game, we watched a film of the Mukwonago game on Monday, and then heard scouting reports about our next opponent, the Walworth Big Foot Chiefs.
 The film was taken by our school's audio-visual teacher who had a movie camera mounted on a tripod on top of our school team bus which was parked not far from the sideline of the gridiron where we had our benches.
 The film which was rewound and played in slow motion highlighted all missed assignments during the game.
 It also showed us what we had to do to correct our mistakes.

 We had another good week of practice, and once again we came away with another win in the Walworth game, 13-6.
 The highlight of the game was my blocking of an extra point.

-It was the start of the third week of the season, and the Burlington Demons were really sky high and probably too overconfident with a 2-0 record.
+It was the start of the third week of the season, and the Burlington Demons were sky-high and probably too overconfident with a 2-0 record.
 Our next scheduled game was at Elkhorn against the Elks, a team we should have beaten.
 As it was, our team was very lethargic during the game which ended in a 12-12 tie.
 I remember that Coach B deservedly chewed us out at halftime of the game.

 Games 4-6: Anger, Disappointment, and Failure